Transfers between Fiumicino Airport and Rome

 At the airport| ©Dan Gold

 Shared transfers are one of the best options for getting to your hotel comfortably when you land at the airport.
-They work in a very simple way: you book them in advance, when you arrive at Fiumicino you have a minivan waiting for you to pick you and other passengers up to the number of seats, and the driver sets off for Rome to drop you off at your hotel.
+They work very simply: you book in advance, and when you arrive at Fiumicino, a minivan will be waiting to pick you and other passengers up until all the seats are filled, and the driver will take you to Rome and drop you off at your hotel.

-For all the advantages they offer, shared arrival transfers from Fiumicino to Romasonare a very reasonably priced option and you avoid having to buy a ticket for a bus or train and lugging your bags through crowded public transport.
+With all the advantages they offer, shared transfers from Fiumicino to Romeare a very reasonably priced option and avoid having to buy a bus or train ticket and lug your luggage around on crowded public transport.

-There is also the possibility of booking a shared departure transfer from Rome to Fiumicino which will make your last day in Rome a much calmer and more bearable experience so that you can bid a leisurely farewell to the great beauty of the Eternal City.
+You can also book a shared departure transfer from Rome to Fiumicino, which will make your last day in Rome a much more relaxed and enjoyable experience, allowing you to bid farewell to the great beauty of the Eternal City at your own pace.

 Private transfers between Fiumicino and Rome